Oxide | Analysis | Formula | |

 Formula Weight | 343.38 |

-This term refers to frits having approximately one molar part of lead and two of silica.
-This ratio of silica and lead produces a stable low solubility powdered glass material that can be used in production with relative safety to workers.
-Of course it can be put into a recipe of unbalanced chemistry to create a glaze that is leachable.
+This term refers to frits having one molar part of lead and two of silica.
+This ratio of silica and lead that is said to produce a stable low solubility powdered glass material that can be used in production with relative safety to workers.

-For certain glazes care must be taken not to ball-mill these frits too fine (eg. tin glazed earthenware).
-Some products are dry milled by the manufacturer, others are well milled (much less common).
+For certain glazes, care must be taken not to ball-mill these frits too fine (eg. tin-glazed earthenware).
+Some products are dry milled by the manufacturer, others are wet milled (much less common).

 This demonstrates the amazing melt behaviour of lead-as-a-flux for ceramic glazes.
 Not only does it melt early, but it softens slowly over a 300F range of temperatures before it goes off the end of the runway on this GLFL test.
 Then, when fired 200F hotter than that, it remains a stable, clear and uncrazed glass.
 Beginning around 1750F, this becomes a transparent glaze, by itself.

 These cone 04 glazes have the same recipe (a version of Worthington Clear sourcing B2O3 from Ulexite instead of Gerstley borate).
-While the one on the left is OK, the one on the right is great!
+But the one on the right is more glassy, more transparent.
 Why?
 It has 10% added lead bisilicate frit.
-Of course, I would not recommend this, I am just demonstrating how well it melts.
-Still, we gasp at the thought of using lead while we thrive on unstable flux-deprived, glass-deprived and alumina-deprived base stoneware glazes with additions of toxic colorants like chrome and manganese!
+Lead bisilicate produces dazzling transparent glazes. no other method matches it.
+While potters gasp at the thought of using lead consider this: They thrive on unstable flux-deprived, glass-deprived and alumina-deprived base stoneware glazes with additions of large percentages of toxic colorants like chrome and manganese!

 ---|---|